dantonissler/bot-java-web-template/README.md

 - [Download FirefoxDriver](https://github.com/mozilla/geckodriver/releases)

 ### Dependencies.
 There are a number of third-party dependencies used in the project.
 Browse the Maven pom.xml file for details of libraries and versions used.

 ### Quick Start
 * Step 1: Import the project into an IDE of your choice (Eclipse, IntelliJ, VSCODE etc...).
-* Step 2:Configure the WebDriver in the FirstBotWeb class, see the Doc.
+* Step 2: Configure the WebDriver in the FirstBotWeb class, see the Doc.
 [Configuration WebDriver](https://documentation.botcity.dev/frameworks/web/configuration/#__tabbed_2_2)
 * Step 3: Run the maven commands below and everything should be working.

 ```